mesoscale-activity-map/map-ephys/doc/ingestion_instruction.md

 5) CCF Ingest

-    New ingestion of CCF is rarely need, typically only applicable when a new CCF Annotation version is available and the `ccf.CCFBrainRegion` and `ccf.CCFAnnotation` tables are required to be updated.
+    New ingestion of CCF is rarely needed, typically only applicable when a new CCF Annotation version is available and the `ccf.CCFBrainRegion` and `ccf.CCFAnnotation` tables are required to be updated.